Gourabbabu/EchoSupport_AI/README.md

-# 📞 Call Center Replacement AI 🤖
+# 📞 Call Center Replacement AI🤖

 A fully automated AI-powered call center solution that understands customer queries and responds intelligently in real-time using speech-to-text, natural language processing, and speech synthesis.
 This project aims to revolutionize customer service by replacing traditional call center agents with a scalable, efficient, multitasker and intelligent system.